This post is also available in: French

 Situated on the edge of the Grand Canal, this museum was once a former Palace and home to Peggy Guggenheim, a lover of modern art.
 Inside you’ll find a wide collection of modern art pieces and interesting collections you can browse through like The Sculpture Garden.

 A Grand Canal cruise to the lagoon islands of Murano, Burano, and Torcello will be a magnificent trip to take.
-You can buy a ticket at a local vaporetto (waterbus) and then hop on board where you’ll then be escorted to view these beautiful islands.
+You can buy a ticket at a local Vaporetto (waterbus) and then hop on board where you’ll then be escorted to view these beautiful islands.
 At Murano, you’ll be able to view their glass-making skills and even see the church where it’s believed the bones of a slain dragon are buried.

 Visit the Campo Santa Maria Formosa to see the Basilica dei Santi Giovanni e Paolo

-The Campo Santa Maria Formosa is another city square in Venice and is home to this magnificent church.
+The Campo Santa Maria Formosa is another city square in Venice, Italy, and is home to this magnificent church.
 Known locally as San Zanipolo, the Basilica dei Santi Giovanni e Paolo was finished in 1430 and is one of the largest churches in Venice.

 Take a Gondola Ride or a 1 Hour Boat Tour to the Grand Canal

-Depending on your preferences, you can take either a gondola ride cost?
+How much does a gondola ride cost?
 You can have either a private or shared gondola and can even pay a little extra to have a gondolier sing for you as you cruise through the canals.
-These rides last about 30 minutes but you can pay for a ticket that lets you have a longer ride.
-Keep in mind that if you want to have a ride at night it will also cost a little more due to its popularity.
+These rides last about 30 minutes, but you can pay for a ticket that lets you have a longer ride.
+Keep in mind that if you want to have a ride at night, it will also cost a little more due to its popularity.